Brexit deal close on Saturday, but UK cabinet rejected it: EU sources

 “But eventually, PM May had failed to convince her cabinet, which she conveyed to European Commission President Jean-Claude Juncker during their phone call on Sunday evening.”

+May had not ruled out coming up with another UK declaration on the backstop on Monday, according to the briefing the EU ambassadors were given.

+Brussels worries that she would ask the House of Commons to vote on backstop solutions that have been rejected by the EU side, which would not make reaching an EU-UK agreement any easier.

-Reporting by Gabriela Baczynska; Editing by Mark Potter
+Reporting by Gabriela Baczynska; Editing by Mark Potter and Alison Williams